Sick Building Syndrome (SBS) is a significant workplace health concern that modern janitorial services can combat.

 Those factors are reportedly most prevalent in work environments where the employee(s) are subjected to a high amount of stress with little to no support from upper management.

-It has been suggested that certain groups are more susceptible to SBS than others, most notably those suffering from:
+It has been suggested that specific groups are more susceptible to SBS than others, most notably those suffering from:

 - Macrophagic Myofascitis.